 Check the material and design.

-The eye mask’s material says a lot about its ability to shining light into blocked light.
+The eye mask’s material says a lot about its ability to block light.
 Thinner materials like synthetic fibers are more likely to let light through, while cotton is often more effective at blocking light.

 You’ll also want to check the padding in between the material.
 The thicker the padding, the more darkness you’ll have.
 A memory foam sleep mask has added conforming comfort.